Yuri-Lima/CodeDomino_NewFirmwares/README.md

 > # Decabot New Version from Firmware

-### First of all, this project is a remix from the [original project](https://github.com/Yuri-Lima/firmware_robot), where i just built new firmware and included some hardware to try cooperate with it.
+### For you knowledge, this project is a remix from the [original project](https://github.com/Yuri-Lima/firmware_robot).
+I had just built a new firmware and included some hardware to cooperate with it.

 > ## The biography studied: